critesjosh/private_voting_workshop_ethcc/README.md

-# EasyPrivateVoting workshop
+# EasyPrivateVoting workshop for Eth CC

-Made with v 0.45.1.
+Made with v0.45.1.

 Use with node 18 or 20.

-To deploy, start the sandbox
+To deploy, start the sandbox, compile, deploy

-1. `aztec-nargo compile`
+1. `aztec-sandbox`
-2. `aztec-builder` codegen target -o src/artifacts
+2. `aztec-nargo compile`
 3. `node deploy.mjs`